-The balance sheet as at 31 December 2017 includes deferred tax assets of EUR 88 million.
+The Company's balance sheet as at 31 December 2019 includes deferred tax assets of EUR 101 million, which must be considered in the context of the tax group headed by the Company.

-At year-end, Company management prepares financial models to evaluate the recoverability of the deferred tax assets, taking into account new legislation and the most recent business plans approved for the different divisions and geographical business areas in addition to the reversal periods foreseen for the temporary differences recognised in the balance sheet.
-We identified this matter as key in our audit,
+At year-end, Company management prepares financial models to assess the recoverability of the deferred tax assets, taking into account the applicable regulatory framework and the most recent business plans approved for the various entities forming part of the consolidated tax group, in addition to the estimated reversal periods for the temporary differences recognised in the balance sheet.
+We identified this matter as key in our audit, since the preparation of these models requires a significant level of judgement, basically in connection with the projections of business performance and the estimation of the reversal periods for the temporary differences recognised, which affect the assessment of the recoverability of the deferred tax assets recognised in the balance sheet.